 What is the Process to Become Master Logger Certified?

 The natural resource harvesting company, be it a sole proprietorship or a contractor with employees, makes the decision to seek Master Logger Certification (MLC).
 The company contacts the MLC Administrator who then sends out an application.
 Once the initial deposit is recieved with the application a complete readiness packet outlining expectations and standards is sent to the applicant.
-Then company schedules a 3-5 hour on-site interview during which the performance standards are detailed, the commitment to superior management practice is defined, 3-5 past and current harvest sites are identified, and 3 professional references are obtained.
+Then company schedules a 1 hour phone interview during which the performance standards are detailed, the commitment to superior management practice is defined, 3 past and current harvest sites are identified, and 3 professional references are obtained.
 The interviewer documents the interview and it becomes Part I of the MLC application packet submitted to the Certifying Board.
 Part I of the MLC application includes: (1) the written interview, (2) a company profile, (3) documentation of reference checks, and (4) documentation of a background check of the company’s compliance with business and natural resource laws.
 In order to maintain confidentiality and impartiality, candidate companies are assigned a number code which is used as an identifier in all application materials.
 The interview report (Part I) is sent to the applicant to approve and the final payment is submitted by the applicant.

-Two MLC accredited field verifiers make appointments with each company to visit 3-5 coded harvest sites in order to rate the consistency of harvest practices and ensure that the company meets MLC performance standards.
+A MLC accredited field verifier makes an appointment with the company to visit 3 coded harvest sites in order to rate the consistency of harvest practices and ensure that the company meets MLC performance standards.
 Each field verifier completes his or her own consensus report based upon individual site worksheets.
 This consensus report becomes Part II of the MLC application packet.
 Part II of the MLC application includes: (1) the report of accredited field verifier #1, (2) the report of accredited field verifier #2, and (3) the report of a third accredited field verifier is present if requested for further clarification.

-The company is sent a copy of Parts I and II of the MLC application to review for accuracy.
+The applicant is sent a copy of Part II of the MLC application to review for accuracy.
 If the company wishes to challenge any conclusion, their comments must be in submitted in writing.
 These comments / challenges will be included in the application packet that goes to the Certifying Board.
 The company then signs a Code of Ethics and a release form that indicates a desire to move the application forward to the Certifying Board.
 Part III of the MLC application includes:

 (1) comments/corrections submitted by the company,